FFMS/ffms2/doc/ffms2-api.md

 ```c++
 int FFMS_GetSourceType(FFMS_Index *Index);
 ```
-Checks which source module (libavformat or Haali's Matroska parsing library) was used when opening the file represented by the given `FFMS_Index` and returns an integer (as enumerated in [FFMS_Sources][Sources]) that represents it.
+Checks which source module was used when opening the file represented by the given `FFMS_Index` and returns an integer (as enumerated in [FFMS_Sources][Sources]) that represents it.

 ### FFMS_GetSourceTypeI - gets which source module was used to open the given indexer
 [GetSourceTypeI]: #ffms_getsourcetypei---gets-which-source-module-was-used-to-open-the-given-indexer